 This interesting and touching story reminds us that Paul lived in the real world.
 Apparently while he was in Rome, he encountered a runaway slave from Colossae named Onesimus (whose name translates as “profitable” or “helpful”) and led him to belief in Christ.
 After his conversion, Onesimus realized he was wrong for deserting and was willing to return to Colossae to go back to his master, Philemon.

 Apparently Paul counseled him to do so even though Philemon could demand judgment–possibly even capital punishment–for his runaway slave.
-(Paul was asking Onesimus to take a risk but he probably encouraged Onesimus to return because he had become a changed man in Christ, and because Paul knew Philemon now as a fellow believer.)
+(Paul was asking Onesimus to take a big risk.
+But, as his new spiritual father he encouraged Onesimus to return to Colossae because he had become a changed man in Christ, and because Paul believed Philemon would now see him not as a slave, but as a fellow believer.)

 Even though he could face the death penalty for running away when he carried Paul’s letter back to Colossae, Onesimus was willing to risk Philemon’s wrath because Paul interceded for him.
-Martin Luther believed that this letter mirrored the one Christ wrote to the Father on OUR behalf: that we were all slaves facing the death penalty, and if we stood before our Master without any help, we would face his wrath.
+Martin Luther believed that this letter mirrored the one Christ wrote to the Father on OUR behalf: that we were all slaves facing the death penalty.
+In our fallen state, as “runaways”, if we stood before our Master without any help, we would face his wrath.

 Ok, so this is more than a story.
+While we have rightfully left the institution of slavery far behind, all of us have been touched by slavery.
+Forget Onesimus and Philemon!
 This is your life.
 What have you been enslaved to?
 How far away have you run?
 Are you willing to allow yourself to be adopted into the family?
 As an adopted family member, do you sometimes sit in judgment over those who are outside?
 And more than that, as an adopted child, does your gratitude for His mercy make you willing to serve the Father freely, not out of obligation but out of love?

 Every one of us had run away And faced the ultimate penalty, all alone; The Judge had raised his gavel as if to say "This trial is over, and the judgment's done."
 But Jesus said that he would vouch for me, And stepped into the dock, and took my place: The law required I pay my penalty; But Jesus paid my price.
 And offered grace.
 No matter where you've been, or why you've run, Your pardon has been given from above!
 The Master now accepts you as a son: Come home to Him in gratitude and love.